hoismail/hoismail/README.md

 - ⚙️ DevOps, Automation & Scalable Systems
 - 🛠 Building Real-World, Hands-On Projects

-I also build projects, learn daily, and document everything along the way.
+I also build projects, learn daily, and document it along the way.

 ## Languages, Tools, and Frameworks ⚙️